squid-cache/squid-cache.github.io/Features/Tproxy4.rst

 Every OS has different security and limitations around what you can do here.
  . /!\ some systems require that '''lo''' is the interface TPROXY uses.
  . /!\ some systems require that an '''ethN''' is the interface TPROXY uses.
  . /!\ some systems require that each receiving interface have its own unique table.
+ . /!\ Some OS block multiple interfaces being linked to the table.
 You will see a rejected route when a second {{{ip -f inet route}}} is added to the table.
 Knowing how to erase the custom route entry between tests is useful.

 On each boot startup set:
 {{{
+echo 1 > /proc/sys/net/ipv4/ip_forward
+echo 2 > /proc/sys/net/ipv4/conf/default/rp_filter
+echo 2 > /proc/sys/net/ipv4/conf/all/rp_filter
 echo 0 > /proc/sys/net/ipv4/conf/eth0/rp_filter
-echo 1 > /proc/sys/net/ipv4/ip_forward
 }}}
 Or configure '''/etc/sysctl.conf''':
 {{{
 net.ipv4.forwarding = 1
-net.ipv4.conf.default.rp_filter=1
-net.ipv4.conf.all.rp_filter=1
+net.ipv4.conf.default.rp_filter = 2
+net.ipv4.conf.all.rp_filter = 2
+net.ipv4.conf.eth0.rp_filter = 0
 }}}
  . /!\ your OS also may require the keyword '''set''' before each of those sysctl.conf lines.
- . /!\ There seems to be some confusion over the rp_filter rules.
-You may need ''' net.ipv4.conf.eth0.rp_filter=0''' as well

 === Some routing problems to be aware of ===
  * /!\ Systems with strict localhost interface security boundaries require each interface to have a separate "table" entry for looking up packets via that device.